-Spinal cord injury occurs when there is any damage to the spinal cord that blocks communication between the brain and the body.
+Spinal Cord Injury (SCI) occurs when there is damage to the spinal cord, blocking communication between the brain and the body.

 The most common causes in Australia are:

 - 21% caused by medical conditions such as vascular disorders, degenerative spinal conditions, genetic disorders and cancerous lesions